Maouxi/maouxi.github.io/collections/_projects/amazondevopsextensions.md

 Projet source code and wiki are hosted on GitHub: [amazon-store-api-azure-devops-pipeline-extensions](https://github.com/Maouxi/amazon-store-api-azure-devops-pipeline-extensions)

-Project boards and pipeline are hosted on Azure Devops: [AmazonDevOpsExtensions](https://dev.azure.com/maxenceraoux/AmazonDevOpsExtensions)
+Project boards and pipelines are hosted on Azure Devops: [AmazonDevOpsExtensions](https://dev.azure.com/maxenceraoux/AmazonDevOpsExtensions)

+Their is one build and release pipeline by task.